aasthaprak/wnba-salary-analysis/README.md

 ## Overview

-This project analyzes the salaries of WNBA players in the 2024 season, specifically focusing on players who played 1,000 or more minutes.
+This project analyzes the salaries of WNBA players in the 2024 season, focusing on players who played 1,000 or more minutes.
-The analysis utilizes three scatter plots to examine the relationship between salary and key performance metrics: Points Per Possession (PPP), Win Shares (WS), and Player Efficiency Rating (PER).
-The goal is to identify undervalued and overvalued players based on their performance relative to their salary.
+My analysis utilizes three scatter plots to examine the relationship between salary and key performance metrics: Points Per Possession (PPP), Win Shares (WS), and Player Efficiency Rating (PER).
+My goal is to identify undervalued and overvalued players based on their performance relative to their salary.

-- Points Per Possession (PPP): Evaluates offensive efficiency
+- Points Per Possession (PPP): evaluates offensive efficiency
-- Player Efficiency Rating (PER): Summarizes overall player performance
+- Player Efficiency Rating (PER): summarizes overall player performance
-- Win Shares (WS): Estimates the contributions of players to their teams in terms of wins
+- Win Shares (WS): estimates the contributions of players to their teams in terms of wins

 ## Data